- What are the European Excellence Awards?

 What do I need to send in?

-Either submit your application using our simple online system or send in your application by post.
+Submit your application using our simple online system.
 The online form takes you through the whole application process step-by-step.
 Your completed application form must contain the following elements:

 1 General contact details about the entrant(s), the involved agency and organisation.

-2 The main details of the project in bullet points format: a) time frame of the project, b) budget in Euro (this information will not be distributed and plays a major role in helping the jury assess your project), c) number of employees working on the project, d) online link to the project (if applicable), e) short summary of the project at a maximum length of 300 characters (including spacing and punctuation).
+2 The main details of the project: a) short summary of the project at a maximum length of 400 characters (including spacing and punctuation), b) time frame of the project, c) budget in Euro (this information will not be distributed and plays a major role in helping the jury assess your project), d) number of employees working on the project.

 3 A project description of no more than 2,000 characters (including spacing and punctuation) in total must be provided, including the following information: